-At the end of each audio, you are task to answer some follow-up questions regarding the audio you have listened to.
+At the end of each audio, you are tasked to answer some follow-up questions regarding the audio you have listened to.
 Take note that you will only hear the audio clip once; it will no longer be repeated.

 The Speaking section is the shortest part of the TOEFL test, which lasts up to 17 to 20 minutes.

 You have six tasks in this section, which are divided into two parts.
-The first part, the Independent Speaking, is to speak about two familiar topics for 45 seconds.
+The first part, Independent Speaking, is to speak about two familiar topics for 45 seconds.

 The second part of the Speaking section, the Integrated Speaking Tasks, has four parts.

 First, it includes listening to an audio clip and reading a passage.
 Then, you are to answer a few questions regarding it.
 The last two tasks require you to listen to an audio clip and then answer the following questions after it.